mervegundogmus/Django-E-Commerce/README.md

 # Real Estate

-This project is a multilingual and multi-currency e-commerce Python Django web project.
+This project is a multilingual and multi-currency e-commerce real estate web project developed using the Python Django Framework.

 ## Before running this project you need intall below list apps and packages